-Ordering/Rearranging of jumbled pictures.
+Ordering/rearranging of jumbled pictures.
 Prepare a set of 8 pictures relating to the action verbs of the song.
 Keep them simple ("stick pictures").
-Prepare 5 or 6 sets so you can give them to groups of 6-8 student teachers.
-Ask the student teachers to first guess the order.
+Prepare 5 or 6 sets so you can give them to groups of 6-8 pupils.
+Ask the pupils to first guess the order.
 Then explain you will sing the song/rhyme and they will check/change their order.
-Give the student teachers a set of pictures all mixed up.
-The student teachers listen to the rhyme and put the pictures in the right order.
+Give the pupils a set of pictures all mixed up.
+The pupils listen to the rhyme and put the pictures in the right order.